If you would like to join a Union to fight for your rights as a worker, please contact The Voice of Domestic Workers.

 Tax and NI contributions will be deducted from this hourly wage

 What should I do if I am not paid the National Minimum Wage?

-If you think you are being underpaid, you can call the Pay and Work rights helpline (launched Sept 09) on 0800 917 2368.
+If you think you are being underpaid, you can contact the Pay and Work rights helpline.

 You do not have to give your name if you do not want to.
 But if you want minimum wage officers to try to get money back for you, it will be easier for them to take some action if they know your name and details.

 If you do contact the Pay and Work rights helpline you should tell them that you are working on a domestic worker visa.
 If the officers tell you they think you are working as a ‘member of the family’ and are not eligible for the National Minimum Wage, please contact Kalayaan, who will be able to help.
 We have proved at Employment Tribunal’s many times that domestic workers are eligible for the National Minimum Wage.

 Contract of Employment / Terms of Employment

 A contract is usually a written agreement about the work you do and the conditions of your employment.

 It is an important agreement that should be written down and signed by you and your employer.